 Kimberly Mohne Hill

 Kimberly Mohne Hill received her MFA at the American Conservatory Theater in San Francisco.
-At Santa Clara University, Kimberly teaches acting, voice and speech, dialects, improvisation and musical theater, along with leading voice and presentation skills workshops for the SCU Business School and members of the SCU faculty.
+At Santa Clara University, Kimberly teaches acting, voice and speech, dialects, improvisation and musical theater, along with leading voice and presentation skills workshops for the faculty members of many departments in the University.

 A professional actress, she became a member of Actor's Equity (the professional stage actor's union) serving as an understudy and a Voice Coach for Carroll O'Connor (All in the Family) in the World Premiere of his original work "A Certain Labor Day".
-She played the roles of 'Mrs. Cratchit" and "Mrs. Fezziwig" in San Jose Rep's acclaimed production of A Christmas Carol.
+As an actress, she most recently played the roles of 'Mrs. Cratchit" and "Mrs. Fezziwig" in San Jose Rep's acclaimed production of A Christmas Carol.

 Kimberly is also known throughout the Bay Area and beyond as a Voice & Dialect Coach – having coached at such theaters as A.C.T., San Jose Rep, TheatreWorks, San Jose Stage Company and Marin Theater Company...among others.
 Her corporate experience has included coaching clients with such companies as EFI, Cadence, and SF Fertility Centers.

 A busy director, her recent professional directing credits include: In the Next Room (or, the vibrator play) at City Lights, reasons to be pretty and The Seafarer at San Jose Stage Company, and Six Years at Dragon Theater.
 For Santa Clara University, she has directed In the Heights, Footloose, Hayfever, Thoroughly Modern Millie, and Songs for a New World.